kainisoft/augment-chat/server/libs/iam/README.md

 - Role-based access control (RBAC)
 - Permission-based access control
 - Global authentication guard
-- Public route exemptions
+- Public route exemptions via `@Public()` decorator
 - Current user decorator
-- Token blacklisting
+- Token blacklisting using Redis
 - Configurable via environment variables or module options

 ## Installation

 The IAM library is included in the monorepo and doesn't require separate installation.
+It depends on the Redis library (@app/redis), which should be imported in your application module.

 ## Usage